PurdueAF/purdue-af/docs/source/guide-conda.rst

 approach is the possibility to share environments outside of the Analysis Facility (one can simply email the YAML file).

-Alternatively, this method can be used to create a conda environment from scratch, if you know in advance which packages must be present in the kernel.
+Alternatively, this method can be used to create a Conda environment from scratch, if you know in advance which packages must be present in the kernel.

 1. If you have already been provided with a YAML file, proceed to step 4.